|VAMC also targets to use cash to buy another VNĐ3.5 trillion of NPLs according to market price in 2018. - Photo VAMC|

 HÀ NỘI – The Việt Nam Asset Management Company (VAMC) plans to resolve at least VNĐ140 trillion (US$5.95 billion) of non-performing loans (NPLs) from now until 2020, of which VNĐ34.5 trillion will be settled this year.

 Under the company’s latest business plan released late last week, the State Bank of Việt Nam (SBV)’s subsidiary also set to buy a maximum of VNĐ32 trillion of NPLs from credit institutions this year by using its special bonds.
-According to the legal regulation, holders of special bonds may use them as collateral for re-financing from the SBV.
+According to the legal regulation, holders of may them as collateral for re-financing from the SBV.

 Besides the issue of special bonds to buy NPLs, VAMC also targets to use cash to buy another VNĐ3.5 trillion of NPLs according to market price in 2018.
 However, to have sufficient capital for the purchase of bad debts under market value, the company has asked the Government to increase its charter capital from the current VNĐ2 trillion to VNĐ5 trillion as approved by the Prime Minister in Decision 1058/QĐ-TTg dated July 19, 2017.